Expanding Small-Scale Datasets with Guided Imagination: GIF: A Guided Imagination Framework for Dataset Expansion

+where $\mathcal{S}_{inf}$ and $\mathcal{S}_{div}$ correspond to the class-maintained informativeness score and the sample diversity score, respectively, which will be elaborated below.
+This latent feature optimization is the key step for achieving guided imagination.
+After updating the noise $z'$ and bias $b'$ for each latent feature, GIF obtains a set of new latent features by Eq.~(\ref{eq:perturbation}), which are then used to create new samples through the decoder $G$.

-Here, $\mathcal{S}_{con}$, $\mathcal{S}_{ent}$ and $\mathcal{S}_{div}$ correspond to the class consistency, entropy difference and diversity, respectively.
-To compute these objectives, we resort to CLIP's zero-shot classification abilities.
-Specifically, we first use $f_{\text{CLIP-T}}$ to encode the class name $y$ of sample $x$ and take the embedding $w_y=f_{\text{CLIP-T}}(y)$ as the zero-shot classifier of class $y$.
-Each latent feature $f(x)$ can be classified according to its cosine similarity to $w_y$, \ie the affinity score of $x$ belonging to class $y$ is $s_y = \cos (f(x),w_y)$, which forms classification prediction vector $s=[s_1,\ldots,s_C]$ for the total $C$ classes of the target dataset.
+\textbf{Class-maintained informativeness}.
+To boost the informativeness of the generated data without changing class labels, we resort to CLIP's zero-shot classification abilities.
+Specifically, we first use $f_{\text{CLIP-T}}$ to encode the class name $y$ of a sample $x$ and take the embedding $w_y=f_{\text{CLIP-T}}(y)$ as the zero-shot classifier of class $y$.
+Each latent feature $f_{\text{CLIP-I}}(x)$ can be classified according to its cosine similarity to $w_y$, \ie the affinity score of $x$ belonging to class $y$ is $\hat{s}_y = \cos (f(x),w_y)$, which forms a prediction probability vector $s=\sigma([\hat{s}_1,\ldots,\hat{s}_C])$ for the total $C$ classes of the target dataset based on softmax $\sigma(\cdot)$.
 The prediction of the perturbed feature $s'$ can be obtained in the same way.
+We then design $\mathcal{S}_{inf}$ to improve the information entropy of the perturbed feature while maintaining its class semantics as the seed sample:

+Specifically, $s'_j$ denotes the zero-shot classification score of the perturbed feature $s'$ regarding the predicted label of the original latent feature $j=\argmax(s)$.
+Here, the zero-shot prediction of the original data serves as an anchor to regularize the class semantics of the perturbed features in CLIP's embedding space, thus encouraging class consistency between the generated samples and the seed sample.
+Moreover, $s \log(s) - s' \log(s')$ means contrastive entropy increment, which encourages the perturbed feature to have higher prediction entropy and helps to improve the classification informativeness of the generated image.

-With the zero-shot prediction, we design the objective functions as follows: the \emph{prediction consistency} $\mathcal{S}_{con}$ encourages the consistency between the predicted classification scores on $s$ and $s'$, so we define $\mathcal{S}_{con}= s'_i$, where $i=argmax(s)$ is the predicted class of the original latent feature.
-The criterion of \emph{entropy maximization} $\mathcal{S}_{ent}$ seeks to improve the informativeness of the generated image, so we define $\mathcal{S}_{ent} = \text{Entropy}(s')-\text{Entropy}(s)$ to encourage the perturbed feature to have higher prediction entropy.
-To promote sample diversity, the \emph{diversity} $\mathcal{S}_{div}$ is computed by the Kullback–Leibler (KL) divergence among all perturbed latent features of a seed sample: $\mathcal{S}_{div} = \text{KL}(f'; \bar{f})$, where $f'$ denotes the current perturbed latent feature and $\bar{f}$ indicates the mean over the $K$ perturbed latent features of this seed sample.
+\textbf{Sample diversity}.
+To promote the diversity of the generated samples, we design $\mathcal{S}_{div}$ as the Kullback–Leibler (KL) divergence among all perturbed latent features of a seed sample: $\mathcal{S}_{div} = \mathcal{D}_{KL}(f' \| \bar{f})$, where $f'$ denotes the current perturbed latent feature and $\bar{f}$ indicates the mean over the $K$ perturbed features of the seed sample.
+To enable measuring KL divergence between features, inspired by~\cite{xie2016unsupervised}, we apply the softmax function to transform feature vectors into probability vectors for KL divergence.